A reviews round-up for Peter Pan at Regent’s Park Open Air theatre

 Directed by Timothy Sheader & Liam Steel, with set design by Jon Bausor, costume design by Jon Morrell, puppetry design by Rachael Canning, composed by Nick Powell, musical supervision by Candida Caldicot, lighting design by Rick Fisher, sound design by Nick Lidster, and fight direction by Kate Waters.

-"the elegant, poetic irony that shadows the action is unmistakable; it’s a shimmering mix of dream and nightmare.”
+REVIEWS ROUND-UP"the elegant, poetic irony that shadows the action is unmistakable; it’s a shimmering mix of dream and nightmare.”

 “A hugely entertaining, richly imaginative adaptation that also lends perspective to the ideologies of the First World War.”
 “Directors Timothy Sheader and Liam Steel remember the first generation of Peter Pan’s readers by using the conflict of the First World War as a catalyst for re-imagining the play with a cast of adult actors.
 Jon Bausor has surpassed himself in creating a stunning Neverland that cuts through the khaki and grey of the war as sharply as Nick Powell’s haunting original score”